Material resource efficiency

 Alongside the work we do to reduce our carbon footprint and to advance understanding of the impact of pharmaceuticals in the environment, we continue to refine and enhance our processes for managing waste.
 This often brings associated benefits for our business as we improve our production techniques and adopt more efficient processes.

-Our waste is categorised as ‘hazardous waste’ or ‘other waste’ according to national legislation, which varies in its definitions.
+We characterize our waste as either ‘hazardous waste’ (e.g. chemical waste) or ‘other waste’ (e.g. trash / rubbish) according to national legislation which varies in its definition from country to country.
 The majority of our hazardous waste consists of solvent and aqueous streams from manufacturing activities.
 Other waste includes general waste from our facilities around the world.

 Our primary focus is waste prevention.
 Where this is not practical, we concentrate on waste minimisation and appropriate treatment or disposal to maximise the reuse and recycling of materials and minimise disposal to landfill.
 We use the commonly accepted waste hierarchy to guide our choices.